-Nevertheless, some signs and symptoms to look out for include:
+Here are some signs and symptoms to look out:

 Advocates for the decriminalisation or legalisation of cannabis often tout its “safe” qualities, pointing out that it is effectively impossible to overdose on the drug.
-However, while this is true, regular marijuana use does have a number of consequences for both physical and mental health.
+However, while this is true, regular marijuana use does have some consequences for both physical and mental health.

 Smoking marijuana, despite popular opinion, increases the risk of cancer – over 50 known carcinogens have been identified in marijuana smoke – and when smoked with tobacco this risk is significantly increased.
 Links between marijuana and a range of pulmonary, vascular and neurological disorders have been suggested, and research is ongoing.